 The land of legal medical cannabis has many windy roads and detours.
-It’s often tricky to know what you can or can’t do, who to talk to and the process and ettiquette to follow when it comes to doctors, clinics, pharmacies and your medication.
+It’s often tricky to know what you can or can’t do, who to talk to and the process and etiquette to follow when it comes to doctors, clinics, pharmacies and your medication

 In this article, you’ll learn about the different parts of the access process, and answers to some of the most frequently asked patient questions.
 You’ll read about the number of doctors that can prescribe at any given time, and you’ll learn about the number of prescriptions and how to get a copy of your script.
 Finally, you’ll hear about the process of choosing a pharmacy and why it’s a good idea to talk about the choice of pharmacy with your doctor before getting your script.
 Here’s the article index so you can navigate to your preferred topic:

 - How many doctors can prescribe cannabis to a single patient?

 - What are some scenarios where a patient would have multiple doctors?

 - Can I have prescriptions for multiple forms of cannabis (oil vs flower)?

 - What information other than the medicine details are on a script?

 - What does a pharmacy need to dispense medicinal cannabis?

 - Who should choose the pharmacy that dispenses my medicine?

 - Should I be given a copy of my prescription?